 |Nutritional Guidelines (per serving)|

-Lobster Thermidor is one of those classic recipes that is a showstopper on a special occasion.
+Lobster Thermidor is a classic recipe that is always a showstopper on any special occasion.
 While it does have a few steps, none of them are especially hard or require advanced cooking techniques.
-The next time you are cooking in for a special occasion, try making your own lobster Thermidor.
+Our recipe has broken them down so it's easy enough for any cook to follow.

 - For the Lobster:

 - 2/3 cup olive oil